SmithWillSuffice/ohanga-pai/content/blog/34_mmtnoobs.md

 ## Caveats

-In polite discourse I do not recommend using my language of "Welfare Dorks" and UBI Dorks" so please substitute appropiate terminology. Ōhanga Pai has elements of an MMT activist manifesto, so I allow myself such playful and provocative language.
+In polite discourse I do not recommend using my language of "Welfare Dorks" and UBI Dorks" so please substitute appropriate terminology. Ōhanga Pai has elements of an MMT activist manifesto, so I allow myself such playful and provocative language.

+The Roche article was from 2015.
+But he still attacks MMT today (c.2023) so little evidence he has found enlightenment since.

 ## Background